SpigotMC/BungeeCord/README.md

 Information
 -----------
-BungeeCord is maintained by [SpigotMC](https://www.spigotmc.org/) and has it's own [discussion thread](https://www.spigotmc.org/go/bungeecord) with plenty of helpful information and links.
+BungeeCord is maintained by [SpigotMC](https://www.spigotmc.org/) and has its own [discussion thread](https://www.spigotmc.org/go/bungeecord) with plenty of helpful information and links.

 Source
 ------